 Junior for the Department of Work and Pensions in a nine-handed conspiracy to defraud the DWP and North Cornwall District Council.

 R v Ocran EWCA Crim 1209

 Represented the Appellant in the Court of Appeal for an appeal against sentence on whether exceptional circumstances to disapply the mandatory minimum sentence of five years for the possession of firearms.

 Appeared for the Appellant in an appeal against sentence in the Court of Appeal for burglary and assault occasioning actual bodily harm on an elderly victim.

 'She understands both sides of nursing and midwifery cases.'

-Legal 500 2016/London Bar - Professional Discipline and Regulatory Law (including police law) – Leading juniors
+Legal 500 2016/Professional Discipline and Regulatory Law (including police law) – Leading juniors

 - LLB Law (Hons), London School of Economics

 - LLM Public International Law (Merit), London School of Economics

 - Bar Vocational Course, BPP Law School, London (2006, very competent).